 Ad Hoc operates according to our commitment to inclusivity, acceptance, accountability, and humility.
 We aren’t heroes.
 We believe in missions larger than our individual selves and leave our egos at the door, learn from our mistakes, and iterate in order to better serve the people in our country.
 We prioritize building teams that represent the diversity of the people our government serves.
 We love the challenge of government-size projects.
 We want to bring skills to federal agencies, help them better meet the needs of their users, and close the gap between consumer expectations and government.Built for a remote life

-As an Ad Hoc Senior Software Engineer, Full Stack Engineer, you’ll be part of a cross-functional team, working closely with stakeholders, product managers, designers, and other engineers.
+As an Ad Hoc Senior Software Engineer Back End Engineer, you’ll be part of a cross-functional team, working closely with stakeholders, product managers, designers, and other engineers.
 We’re looking for an engineer to help our teams deliver the very best digital services for the public.

-Our ideal Full Stack Software Engineer is equally comfortable with frontend and backend development.
-On the front end, they write accessible, maintainable, and performant code.
-They also know how to build large-scale production systems on the back end with well-structured, tested, and secure code, with little feedback or guidance.
-They’ve designed and implemented reliable and maintainable APIs.
+Our ideal Back End Software Engineer knows how to build large-scale production systems in modern agile environments.
+They write well-structured, tested, and secure code with little feedback or guidance.
+They’ve designed and implemented reliable and maintainable APIs and built services that integrate with external dependencies.
 They can articulate how the thing they've built fits into a larger ecosystem.
 They’re not afraid of large, complex problems.
 They take an active role in planning and delivery efforts, drawing on their experience to suggest better approaches or alternatives.

 - A minimum of five (5) years of professional software development

 - Minimum five (5) years working experience with Ruby on Rails